- Preparing For Production

 These three ways to film your shot will help you gain clarity and define the action you are portraying.

 - The subject moves and the camera is still.
-Place your camcorder on a tripod so that the camcorder is totally still and let your subject walk or move into the line of sight.
+Place your camcorder on a tripod so that the camcorder is entirely still and let your subject walk or move into the line of sight.

-- The camera moves and the subject is still.
+- The camera moves, and the subject is still.
 Pan the camcorder on the tripod until the camera moves to where the subject is in the line of view.

-What about a shot where the camera is still and the subject is still?
+What about a shot where the camera is still, and the subject is still?
 Uh, I think that is called a photograph! 🙂

 Camera Angles And Interview Techniques